Barrackville, West Virginia

 Barrackville is a town in Marion County, West Virginia, United States.
 The population was 1,211 at the 2020 census.

 Barrackville was settled beginning in 1767 by William Galloway "Indian Billy" Ice.
 The town was named in honor of John Barrack, an early settler.
 It was established in 1771 and incorporated on January 25, 1968.

 Geography

-Barrackville is located at (39.502741, -80.169713), along Buffalo Creek.
+Barrackville is located along Buffalo Creek.

 According to the United States Census Bureau, the town has a total area of 0.71 sqmi, of which 0.69 sqmi is land and 0.02 sqmi is water.